EricaH-E/OS-Simulator/README.md

 **S i**     Shows what processes are currently using the hard disks and what processes are waiting to use them.

 **S m**     Shows the state of memory.

+** The following project is a class project following the professors instructions as to  what the program should do when given the commands above.
+The professor gave instruction on how it should be implemented**